 - Sponsor an animal through a zoo, safari park or charity scheme.

 - Get your child a handheld digital pet like a Tamagotchi or the various pets that live in the mobile app world.
 Virtual pets let children feel like they are responsible for a pet’s cleaning and feeding routines, without worrying about allergic symptoms.

 It can be really upsetting to find out that your family pet is making your asthma worse.
-If you’d like more support and information you can speak to an asthma nurse specialist on our Helpline on 0300 222 5800, or via messages on WhatsApp on 07378 606 728, 9am-5pm, Monday-Friday.
+If you’d like more support and information you can speak to an asthma nurse specialist on our Helpline on 0300 222 5800, 9am-5pm Mon-Fri.
+Or you can WhatsApp them on 07378 606 728.

 Last updated March 2019